rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

  you just wanted to find an input whose
  SHA-256 output was
  smaller than a target number?
-If it's a very large target, say
- 2<sup>255</sup> then this would be trivial
+If it's a very large target number, say 2<sup>255</sup> then this would be trivial
  (50% of all inputs would produce a hashed output smaller than that, basically